Intelsat Americas 8 [SSL]

 Telstar 8 and 9, both hybrid C-, Ka-, and Ku-band spacecraft, are scheduled for launch in 2003 and 2004, respectively.
 Skynet's customers use the satellites in a wide variety of applications, ranging from cable and direct-to-home television to Internet applications, to news gathering, distance learning, business TV, and telephony.

 Built by SS/L for Loral Skynet, Telstar-8 is one of the most powerful communications satellites ever designed.
-It is the first to be built on SS/L's extended 1300 bus (LS-1300S) and will carry 92 transponders with a total end-of-life power of 16 kw.
-The payload will include 36 Ku-band, 22 C-band, and 24 Ka-band active transponders, providing coverage across North and South America.
+It is the first to be built on SS/L's extended 1300 bus (SSL-1300S) and will carry 92 transponders with a total end-of-life power of 16 kw.
+The payload includes 36 Ku-band, 22 C-band, and 24 Ka-band active transponders, providing coverage across North and South America.

 |Type / Application:||Communication|

 |Equipment:||22 C-band transponders, 36 Ku-Band transponders, 24 Ka-band transponders|

 |Propulsion:||R-4D-11, 4 × SPT-100 plasma thrusters|